Congri (Cuban Black Beans & Rice)

 Congri or Moros y Cristianos?

 My family has called this dish congri my entire life.
-I didn’t even know there was another name that this is often debated to be called until I first posted this recipe to my TikTok a couple years ago.
-Many people commented that this isn’t congri, while others said it was, and some inbetween explained that it just depends where in Cuba you are from.
+I didn’t even know there was another name for it until I first posted this recipe to my TikTok a couple years ago.
+Many people commented that this isn’t congri, while others said it was, and some in between explained that it just depends where in Cuba you are from.

 I think the later is the correct answer.
 It depends where you are from!
 To some, this is Moros y Cristianos (using black beans) and congri uses pinto or red beans.
 Pipo made it both ways and called them both congri.